LeDragoX/linux-script/README.md

 1. Open the `LinuxScript.sh`,
 2. Select `Arch Scripts` option,
+3. Select `arch-script-menu.sh`,
-3. Select `wsl-arch-pre-setup.sh` for setting root/user accounts,
+4. Then `[WSL] ArchWSL Pre Setup` for setting root/user accounts
+   1. Close the Terminal window;
+   2. Open powershell and type `Arch.exe config --default-user <<YOUR_USERNAME>>`;
-4. Then `wsl-arch-script.sh` for environment config.
+5. Then reopen the terminal and run steps 1-3 to select `[WSL] Finish ArchWSL installation` for environment config.

 ## 🚀 Usage